vbotka/ansible-linux-postinstall/docs/source/guide.rst

    shell> ansible-playbook linux-postinstall.yml -t <tag> --check --diff

 When all seems to be ready run the command.
-Run the command twice and make sure the playbook and the configuration is idempotent
+Run the command twice and make sure the playbook and the configuration is :index:`idempotent`

 .. code-block:: sh
    :emphasize-lines: 1